mzaks/EntitasCookBook/chapters/ingredients/01_component.md

 The framework will make sure that only one instance of a unique component can be present in your context (see context chapter).
 This is why in Entitas-CSharp we can get an instance of unique component with follwoing expression - `context.gameBoard`.

 Now how is it better than _singleton pattern_?
 It is better due to the fact that we separate state from behaviour.
 The component can also be replaced and removed.
 So it breaks the idiom of the _singleton pattern_ where an object is unique and persistant throughout application life cycle.
 A unique component is more af a gloabel variable than a singleton.

+# How many component does an Application need?

+This question comes up all the time specifically with people new to ECS.
+And as always the right answer is - _it depends_.
+However from my experience 150 is quite a good number for mid core mobile games.
+As a matter of fact, I compared two different mobile games I worked on and both had around 150 components.
+That sad, an iOS App I build with EntitasKit (Swift implenetation) has around 50 components.
+Which is also not that surprising, as games tend to be much more complex than Apps.